colorxyz/AirBnb_Analysis/README.md

 ## Conclusion:

-After adding up all the analyis done so far for observing seasonal changes in prices,it can be concluded that:
+After adding up all the analysis done so far for observing seasonal changes in prices,it can be concluded that:

 1. If a traveller is visiting Boston on a low budget then he should avoid visiting during September and October as these are the times when average price of listings are fairly high as compared to the other months.
  If a traveller is visiting Seatle on a low budget then he should avoid visiting during July and August as these are the times when average price of listings are fairly high as compared to the other months.

 2. If the taveller is on low budget then he should avoid visiting Boston and Seatle on Weekends as prices of listings on weekend are higher than that of weekdays.

-3. Prices of listings also depends upon US holidays and longweeknds.Prices on long weekends and US holidays are higher than compared to other days.So for a low budget travel, a traveller should avoid travelling on a long weekend,Specially the long weekend of October i.e columbus day.
+3. Prices of listings also depends upon US holidays and long weekends.
+Prices on long weekends and US holidays are higher than compared to other days.
+  So for a low budget travel, a traveller should avoid travelling on a long weekend,Specially the long weekend of October (i.e columbus day) for Boston and New Year's day for Seatle.

 ## ANALYSIS - 3
 ## SENTIMENT ANALYSIS OF REVIEWS & ITS RELATION WITH PRICE

-There are so many factors which contributes towards the price of a listing on AirBnB.While, we already have few conclusions for relationship between various factors and their dependency on prices of a listing,lets analyze if price of a listing dependent upon number of reviews and if yes, how does it varies?
+There are so many factors which contributes towards the price of a listing on AirBnB.
+While, we already have few conclusions for relationship between various factors and their dependency on prices of a listing, lets analyze if price of a listing dependent upon number of reviews and if yes, how does it varies?

-To retrieve the 'sentiment' of comments - 'positive','negative' or 'neutral' I am using built-in analyzer in the NLTK Python library to assign polarity scoore to each comment.I have assigned Ploarity score to every comment which includes detail like Positivity, negativity neutral and compound.
+To retrieve the 'sentiment' of comments - 'positive','negative' or 'neutral' I am using built-in analyzer in the NLTK Python library to assign polarity scoore to each comment.
+I have assigned Ploarity score to every comment which includes detail like Positivity, negativity neutral and compound.

 listing_id	|id|reviewer_id|comments	|polarity_value	|neg	|pos	|neu	|compound